Hiswe/hiswe.github.io/source/_posts/08-universal-application.md

   - this is done in the `server/routing-api-backup.js`
 - __REDUX__ will maintain our app state
   - I uses the [duck convention](https://github.com/erikras/ducks-modular-redux) to organize the code
-  - We will define in some `redux actions` the API calls
+  - API calls will be made in `redux actions`
 - __ISO-FETCH__ is a small wrapper around [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch)
   It will handle any Fetch request to the API
   Keep in mind that: